deadhedd/obsidian-note-engine/contract.md

 * It is executable
 * Its path is stable relative to the repository root

-If `job-wrap.sh` is missing or non-executable, execution **MUST fail fast** rather than silently degrading behavior.
+If `job-wrap.sh` is missing or non-executable, execution **MUST fail fast and loud** rather than silently degrading behavior.

 ---